fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 A column 2D chart with automatic number formatting looks as the one given above.
 The data for the chart is `12523, 14570.230, 17375` and `18235.79`.
 FusionCharts Suite XT automatically formats the number scaling by converting it to `K` and `M`.

-## Customize thousand and decimal separator
+## Customize Thousand and Decimal Separator

 You can customize the thousand and decimal separator characters from the default `,` (comma) and `.` (dot) respectively.
 To do so, use the attributes given below: